Home

 Greenville, SC

-Summary of skills and experience: Computer-systems R&D, for over 30 years.
-Most recently, 2 years in embedded-systems development, as a change in career path.
-Previously, 15 years in computer-security R&D (7 years with a military Top Secret clearance), 7 years in operating-systems development at IBM, and 6 years of university teaching.
-PhD in computer science from North Carolina State University (NCSU, 2006), with a thesis in computer security, which is highly cited.
+Summary: Computer systems R&D, for over 30 years.
+Most recently, 2½ years in embedded-systems development.
+Previously, 17 years in computer security R&D (7 years with a military Top Secret clearance), 7 years in operating-systems development at IBM, and 6 years of university teaching.
+PhD in computer science from North Carolina State University (NCSU, 2006), with a thesis in computer security, which is highly cited

-2/2022 to present: Book-writing, for the publisher Packt.
-Lead author for the second-edition of a book on real-time operating systems (RTOSes), by invitation of the publisher.
+2/2022 – 10/2023: Book writing, for the publisher Packt.
+Lead author for the second edition of a book on real-time operating systems (RTOSes), by invitation of the publisher

-The book is written and pending publication.
-The title is, Hands-On RTOS with Microcontrollers: Building real-time embedded systems using FreeRTOS, STM32 MCUs, and SEGGER debug tools, second edition
+The title is, Hands-On RTOS with Microcontrollers: Building real-time embedded systems using FreeRTOS, STM32 MCUs, and SEGGER debug tools (second edition).

-The FreeRTOS operating-system is presented, along with 28 programs (C language).
+The FreeRTOS operating-system is presented, along with 28 programs (in C).
 The programs run on an embedded-systems development-board (STM32).

-I made extensive improvements to the first-edition’s writing and code, also found and fixed quite a few bugs from the first-edition.
-I added new chapters on the hardware, super-loops, FreeRTOS installation, etc.
+I made extensive improvements to the first-edition’s writing and code; also found and fixed many bugs from the first edition.
+I added new content on the hardware, super-loops, FreeRTOS installation, scheduler, etc.

-Extensively researched the book’s system-software and hardware: FreeRTOS, IDE (STM32CubeIDE), debugging tools (Segger’s Ozone and SystemView), HAL and CMSIS libraries, dev-board (Nucleo-F767ZI), MCU (STM32F767ZI), and debug-probe (J-Link).
+Extensively researched and used the book’s system-software and hardware: FreeRTOS, STM’s IDE, Segger debugging tools, HAL and CMSIS libraries, dev-board, MCU, and debug-probe.

 I recruited a senior embedded-systems engineer to advise and co-author.
-I did 90% of the writing, programming, and research for the second edition.
+I did 90% of the development.

 I read that book as part of self-study in embedded-systems programming.
-From in-depth study, I found quite a few errors in the book’s text and code.
+From in-depth study, I found many errors in the book’s text and code.

 After seeing my study-guide, the book’s publisher asked me to write the second edition.